ostif-org/OSTIF/Documents/readme.md

 Each file links to a page on the OSTIF website (ostif.org) or a living google doc that we use and maintain.

-1. General Documents about OSTIF
+## General Documents about OSTIF

-  A. 2022 Annual Report
+2022 Annual Report

-2. Documents for Security Audits
+## Documents for Security Audits

-  A. Preparing for a Security Audit with OSTIF
+Preparing for a Security Audit with OSTIF

-  B. Open Source Security Audit Minimum Standards and Expectations
+Open Source Security Audit Minimum Standards and Expectations

-3. Funding Security Audits and OSTIF
+## Funding Security Audits and OSTIF
-  A. 2023-2024 Prospectus
+2023-2024 Prospectus